Obesity is becoming an increasingly common problem for our cats.

 Consider switching your cat to a diet that’s less energy dense by choosing food that’s lower in fat, higher in fiber, and higher in moisture content.
 Feed your cat controlled, measured meals daily rather allowing them to forage and eat as much they like.

 - Use food puzzles to increase your cat’s activity and mental stimulation.

 - Scatter your cat’s food in different places throughout your home rather than feeding in one location.

-Set aside time during your day to provide interactive play with your cat using toys your cat can chase or stalk.
+Set aside time during your day to have some interactive play with your cat using toys they can chase or stalk.
 Discover what type of toys your cat prefers and take advantage.
 Some cats prefer toys with feathers; others prefer mouse-like toys.
-Some cats will chase laser pointers also.
+Some cats will chase laser pointers, also.

 A combination of decreased calories and increased exercise will help your cat lose the pounds and regain their perfect body condition.